rowedonalde/zork1/TRANSLATION_PROGRESS.md

 - **Treasures added this session:** +9 treasures (61 points)
 - **Tests:** 51 automated tests, all passing

 **Bottom Line:** MAJOR MILESTONE ACHIEVED!
 Game is now over 50% playable with a massive interconnected underground dungeon.
-Players can explore 57 rooms, collect 19 treasures worth 123 points, solve a maze, defeat a troll, and discover temple treasures.
-Core action system fully refactored with comprehensive test coverage.
+Players can explore 57 rooms, collect 19 treasures worth 123 points, solve a maze, defeat a troll, discover temple treasures, and unlock the grating puzzle with the skeleton key.
+Lock/key system fully implemented with 10 comprehensive tests.
+Core action system fully refactored with 61 passing tests.